Office of Academic Affairs

 Administration, faculty, and professional staff are eligible for funds through the Research Committee.
 An applicant having previously received funds from the Committee must have a satisfactory status report on file in the Committee Chair’s office before a new proposal can be considered.
 Applicants who have given or received notice of termination of their employment at Delta State are not eligible for support.
 Research being conducted in association with requirements for a degree is not eligible for funding.
 Also, research efforts considered to be a departmental function (such as program review, follow-up of alumni, and other efforts designed to assist an academic department in functioning more effectively) are not eligible for funding.

-There are three types of proposals that are eligible for submission to the Research Committee.
-For minigrants with budgets of $300.00 or less, the Mini-Grant Form should be used.
+There are two types of proposals that are eligible for submission to the Research Committee.
+For travel stipends of up to $250 (matched by the department/division) to make a presentation at a professional meeting, use the Travel Grant Form.
 One copy of the completed form with the signatures of the department chair and college or school dean should be sent to the Chair of the Research Committee.
 Such proposals do not require approval of the full Research Committee, only the Committee Chair.
-The Research Committee also provides travel stipends of up to $300.00 (matched by department/division) to make a presentation at a professional meeting.
-To make a request, use the Travel Grant Form.
 Travel to state meetings is not eligible for funds.
-For requests with budgets greater than $300.00, an expanded proposal is required as outlined below.
+For requests with budgets greater than $250.00, an expanded proposal is required as outlined below.

 Proposal Guidelines for Major Grants